dimaslanjaka/static-blog-generator/source/_posts/The Legend Of Neverland/Quiz.md

 In stock exchange, Closing price is the most basic data to analyze the stock market (O) When cooking poached eggs in a microwave oven, use a toothpick to puncture the egg whites and egg yolks mainly for Faster to cook (X)
 When cooking poached eggs in a microwave oven, use a toothpick to puncture the egg whites and egg yolks mainly for Prevention of Burst (O)
-The largest body of water on land is Glacier Water (O) Main resources used by humans include: Solar Resources (O) Main resources used by humans include: Mineral Resources (O) The Suez Canal belongs to Panama (X)
+While cooking, adding salt to before taking the dish out, can reduce the loss of iodine (O) The largest body of water on land is Glacier Water (O) Main resources used by humans include: Solar Resources (O) Main resources used by humans include: Mineral Resources (O) The Suez Canal belongs to Panama (X)
-The biggest stone Buddha statue in the world is in Henan (X) The first Mahjong Museum in the world is located in China (X) Cathaya enjoys the title of "Panda Of Plants" (O)
+The biggest stone Buddha statue in the world is in Henan (X) The biggest stone Buddha statue in the world is in Pingshan (X) The first Mahjong Museum in the world is located in China (X) Cathaya enjoys the title of "Panda Of Plants" (O)
 The longest organ in the gastrointestinal tract of human body is Small Intestine (O)